What is Ankylosing Spondylitis?

 Ankylosing spondylitis is a condition that requires constant management.
 Sticking to a regular stretching plan specific to your stiffness helps get the most out of your body.
 Your physiotherapist will set you up with an appropriate stretching programme, will monitor your symptoms and make any adjustments to the programme as necessary.

 The best advice is to keep active.
 Regular physical activity is one of the most effective treatments for AS.
-It is important to engage in a regular stretching program every day and do at least 30 minutes of moderate exercise on most days of the week.
+It is essential to engage in a regular stretching program every day and do at least 30 minutes of moderate exercise on most days of the week.

 What Results Can You Expect?